smart-data-lake/getting-started/presentation/lecture_notes.md

 Before testing our pipeline, we want to write some metadata into our data objects and actions.
 We also want to replace some code blocks with template definitions and environment variables.
-Please use these puzzle parts and consider the following:
+Before starting the exercise, please think about the following:

 - Which feeds make sense?
 Which ones are not really useful?
 - Check out the envConfig/ folder to search for some existing templates.
 - Do you have to overwrite some of the exiting code?

+> **TASK**:
-Paste the code blocks into your airports.conf file!
+> 1. Paste the [code blocks from the puzzle](puzzle_2.md) into your airports.conf file!
+> Note that there are no "extra" blocks this time.
+> 2. Try running your pipeline one time!
 </details>

-Change lecturers
+*Pause / Change lecturers here*

-## Time to test the pipeline
+## Time to further test the pipeline
 Let's run SDLB_part2 template from IntelliJ. `--feed-sel * --partition-values estdepartureairport=LSZB` While it runs inspect the command